William Wengler Account Books, 1854-1880 (C1288)

 Mortgage deed from Barbary A. Wheeler to J.M.
 McLemore, Greenfield, MO, 12 December 1888.

-Diaries of James Henry Wheeler containing his writings on social, business and church events in Hannibal and Kansas City, MO.
-There is one folder of miscellaneous letters, programs, receipts, and newspaper clippings.
+The diaries of James H. Wheeler contain his writings on social, business, and church events in Hannibal and Kansas City, Missouri.
+There is one folder containing miscellaneous letters, programs, receipts, and newspaper clippings.

 Edwin D. Wheelock Papers, 1862-1901 (R0654)